-The following table illustrates the expected payments due on the Options on the Options Expiration Date and examples of hypothetical trust gains and losses for units held from the date the Option strikes are set to the scheduled Series Mandatory Dissolution Date.
-These amounts are net of the maximum distribution fee and all other trust fees and expenses.
+The following table illustrates the expected payments due on the Options on the Options Expiration Date and examples of hypothetical trust gains and losses for units held from the date the Option strikes are set to the scheduled Maturity Date.
+These amounts are not inclusive of the maximum distribution fee and all other trust fees and expenses.
 The examples do not take into consideration transaction fees which may be charged by certain broker-dealers for processing transactions.
 The examples are based on various hypothetical values of "Reference Asset Returns" (Final Reference Value/Initial Reference Value - 100%) over the life of the trust, and the consequent expected values of the Options.
 Reference Asset Returns represent the percentage price increase or decrease in the Reference Asset from the time when the Option strike prices are set to the close of the market on the Options Expiration Date.

 The table below is a hypothetical illustration of the mathematical principles underlying the trust's investment strategy and the expected value of the Options on the Options Expiration Date.
-The amounts under "Hypothetical final distribution on Series Mandatory Dissolution Date per unit" and "Hypothetical return per unit" are net of all estimated fees and expenses.
+The amounts under "Hypothetical final distribution on Maturity Date per unit" and "Hypothetical return per unit" are net of all estimated fees and expenses.
 The illustration does not predict or project the performance of units, the trust or the trust's investment strategy.
 For an explanation of the Option computations, please refer to the discussion under "Principal Investment Strategy."

-The amount shown in the table below under "Estimated trust expenses per unit (over life of trust)" is only an estimate of the annual operating expenses per unit and based on an assumed trust's Inception Value on the trust inception date of \$10.00.
+The amount shown in the table below under "Estimated trust expenses per unit (over life of trust)" is only an estimate of the annual operating expenses per unit and based on an assumed trust's Inception Value on the trust inception date of \$10.000.
 The "Cash value per unit" is the amount of cash and/or cash equivalents per unit on the trust inception date.
 The "Sub-total per unit" is the sum of the "Net Payments on Options on Options Expiration Date" and the "Cash value per unit."
-The amount shown under "Hypothetical final distribution on Series Mandatory Dissolution Date per unit over life of trust)."
-The amount shown under "Hypothetical return per unit on initial net asset value" is the "Hypothetical final distribution on Series Mandatory Dissolution Date per unit" divided by the net asset value per unit at inception.
-Units will not be purchased at the net asset value but at the public offering price.
-The amount shown under "Hypothetical return per unit on initial public offering price - Fee Accounts," is the "Hypothetical final distribution on Series Mandatory Dissolution Date per unit" divided by the initial public offering price per unit for Fee Accounts, subject to a Wrap Fee.
-The amount shown under "Hypothetical return per unit on initial public offering price per unit on Series Mandatory Dissolution Date per unit" divided by the initial public offering price per unit for Fee Accounts, subject to a Wrap Fee.
-The amount shown under "Hypothetical return per unit on initial public offering price" is the "Hypothetical final distribution on Series Mandatory Dissolution Date per unit" divided by the initial public offering price per unit for Fee Accounts, subject to a Wrap Fee.
-The amount shown under "Hypothetical final distribution on Series Mandatory Dissolution Date per unit" divided by the initial public offering price per unit.
+The amount shown under "Hypothetical final distribution on Maturity Date per unit" is the sum of the "Sub-total per unit" minus "Estimated trust expenses per unit (over life of trust)."
+The amount shown under "Hypothetical return per unit on initial net asset value" is the "Hypothetical final distribution on Maturity Date per unit" divided by the net asset value per unit on initial public offering price - Fee Accounts" is the "Hypothetical final distribution on Maturity Date per unit" divided by the initial public offering price per unit for Fee Accounts, subject to a Wrap Fee.
+The amount shown under "Hypothetical return per unit on initial public offering price" is the "Hypothetical final distribution on Maturity Date per unit" divided by the initial public offering price per unit.
 Amounts are rounded for ease of understanding.
-The actual amounts that you receive or actual losses that you experience may vary from these estimates with the actual value of the Op
+The actual amounts that you receive or actual losses that you experience may vary from these estimates with the actual value of the Options on the Options Expiration Date, changes in expenses, if Options are otherwise terminated by the trust prior to expiration due to redemptions or otherwise, or a change in the proportional relationship of the Options based on the number of Option contracts.